scarlett-de/Zoomcamp_hw/project/README.md

 4. create `dbt_project.yml` to configure dbt project name and models, which also state big query dataset/schema that will load staging and analytics tables in.

-5. the sql files saved in staging and core folders will be the table names loaded to big query.
+5. and then create models in staging and core folders. the sql files saved in staging and core folders will be the table names loaded to big query.

-6. `dbt run`
+6. run `dbt run`

 # Step 4: workflow orchestration